UModeler/UModeler.github.io/_sources/PrimitiveShapesGroup/CylinderTool.rst.txt

 Angle Snap
  When you drag the mouse with this property on, the disk’s direction will snap to every 90 degree.

+Auto Smoothing
+ Creates smoothed surfaces which have a common smoothing group.

 Border Check
  If this is enabled, the ray cast will run and it checks if the created cylinder is beyond the other polygons.
 It might cause a stop for a second at the beginning.